M66B/FairEmail/docs/FAQ-zh-rCN.md

 Account names are case sensitive.

+Automation can be used for more advanced schedules, like for example multiple synchronization periods per day or different synchronization periods for different days.

 It is possible to install FairEmail in multiple user profiles, for example a personal and a work profile, and to configure FairEmail differently in each profile, which is another possibility to have different synchronization schedules and to synchronize a different set of accounts.

-It is also possible to create [rules](#user-content-faq71) with a time condition and to snooze messages until the end time of the time condition.
-This way it is possible to snooze business related messages until the start of the business hours.
-This also means that the messages will be on your device for when there is no internet connection, for example when flying.

 It is also possible to create [rules](#user-content-faq71) with a time condition and to snooze messages until the end time of the time condition.
 This way it is possible to snooze business related messages until the start of the business hours.
 This also means that the messages will be on your device for when there is no internet connection, for example when flying.